 - Consider how to break down the information returned and style this appropriately; for example, you may want to display recent searches and prefix matching

 Autocorrect is a data validation tool that corrects the user’s input with the most probable match.
 It saves time and supports accessibility by supporting users that are dyslexic or have issues with spelling.
 I am dyslexic and often use autocorrect when typical spell checkers are unable to pick up certain mistakes.
 This is no accident – Google has a huge virtual dictionary consisting of all the words that people type while searching online, and it is constantly learning.

 5. Location of the search bar

 A study by A. Dawn Shaikh and Keisi Lenz with 143 participants found that participants expect to see the search bar at the top right or just generally at the top of the page.
 Wherever you place it, keep it obvious and consistently place it in the same location on all of your pages.

 As UX evolves, you should consider incorporating new mechanisms such as voice commands.
 Put your user first when implementing search on your pages by considering what they are looking for and how you can make the experience as seamless as possible.
 Our job is to get the user to the right content as soon as possible.

 Get in touch with us

-If you would like to discuss Make it Clear conducting a UX audit for your organisation, sign up for a free Clarity Consultation to find out more.
+If you would like to discuss Make it Clear can support your organisation’s UX, sign up for a free Clarity Consultation to find out more.